nkrusch/recontext/notes/background.md

 - Static techniques: abstract interpretation and the constraint-based approach are the most widespread approaches [@furia2010], e.g., [@karr1976, @dillig2013]

-- Dynamic, template-based invariant inference: given a predefined collection of invariant templates likely to occur in programs, the detector filters out invalid templates based on observed program traces and returns the remainders as candidate invariants
+- Dynamic, template-based inference: given a predefined collection of invariant templates likely to occur in programs, the detector filters out invalid templates based on observed program traces and returns the remainders as candidate invariants